fmbearmf/nixos-config/README.md

 # NixOS Config

-This is my personal NixOS config, which can really work with any system.
+This is my personal NixOS config, which can really work with any system (given you change the platform specific settings, especially in hardware.nix).

-## Basic Structure